-On October 2, 2019, the Partnership reached an agreement to resolve the claims of the direct purchaser class of plaintiffs, subject to court approval.
+On October 2, 2019, the Partnership reached an agreement to resolve the claims of the direct purchaser class of plaintiffs; the agreement received final court approval on June 18, 2020.

 Although we cannot predict the final results of these pending claims and legal actions, we believe, after consultation with counsel, that the final outcome of these matters will not have a material effect on our financial statements.